dataplat/dbachecks/readme.md

 # dbachecks

 dbachecks is a framework created by and for SQL Server pros who need to validate their enviornments.
-Basically, we all share similar checklists and just the server names change.
+Basically, we all share similar checklists and mostly just the server names and RPO/RTO/etc change.

 This open source module allows us to crowdsource our checklists using Pester tests.
 Such checks include: